EdyJ/blender-to-unity-fbx-exporter/README.md

 <img src="/img/blender-to-unity-fbx-exporter-options.png" alt="Blender To Unity FBX Exporter Options">
 </p>

+## How it works

+The exporter modifies the objects in the Blender scene right before exporting the FBX file, then reverts the modifications afterwards.

+Every object to be exported receives a rotation of +90 degrees around the X axis in their transform _without_ actually modifying the visual pose of its geometry and children.
+This is done in the root objects, then recursively propagated to their children (as they inherit a -90 rotation after transforming their parent).
+The modified scene is then exported to FBX using Blender's built-in FBX exporter with the proper options applied.
+Finally the scene is restored to the state before the modifications.

+When Unity imports the FBX file all objects receive a rotation of -90 degrees in the X axis to preserve their visual pose.
+As the objects in the FBX already have a rotation of X+90, then the undesired rotation is canceled and everything gets imported correctly.

 ## Notes

 - Not tested with armatures nor animations.
 - No option to export selected objects only.
 This is intentional.
-The nature of the fix for Unity might cause unexpected results if a child object is selected without its parent.
+The nature of the solution might cause unexpected results if a child object is selected without its parent.
 Use Collections for defining the objects to be exported.

-## How it works

-Before exporting the file every object in the Blender scene receives a rotation of +90 degrees around the X axis in their transform _without_ actually modifying the visual pose of its geometry and children.
-This is done in the root objects first, then recursively propagated to their children (as they inherit a -90 rotation after transforming their parent).
-The scene is then exported to FBX using Blender's built-in FBX exporter with the proper options applied.
-Finally the scene is restored to the state before the modifications.

-When Unity imports the FBX file the different coordinate system results in the objects receiving a rotation of -90 degrees applied in the X axis.
-As the objects in the FBX already have a rotation of X+90, then the unwanted rotation is canceled and everything gets imported correctly.

 ## About the author